(ii) Himachal and Uttaranchal Himalayas

 - ‘Himadri’.
-It is the most continuous rangeconsisting of the loftiest peaks with an average height of 6,000 metres.
+It is the most continuous range consisting of the loftiest peaks with an average height of 6,000 meters.

-- It is perennially snow bound, and a number of glaciers descend from this range.
+- It is perennially snowing bound, and a number of glaciers descend from this range.
 The Himalayan Mountains are divided into three main parallel ranges.

 - In the Great Himalayan range, the valleys are mostly inhabited by the Bhotia’s.

-- These are nomadic groups who migrate to ‘Bugyals’ (the summer glasslands in the higher reaches) during summer months and return to the valleys during winters.
+- These are nomadic groups who migrate to ‘Bugyals’ (the summer grasslands in the higher reaches) during summer months and return to the valleys during winters.